 - If you are running Windows 10, Server 2016 or Server 2019 your keyboard and mouse will be completely ignored on Session 0 (ie. your keyboard and mouse will appear to not work)

-- Session 0 is available but inaccessible on Windows Server Core operating system variants and on some Windows 10 builds and Server 2019.
+- Session 0 is available but inaccessible on Windows Server Core operating system variants and on recent versions of Windows 10 and Server 2019.

 The various sections below outline how to resolve the limitations listed above.
 You can still continue to use FireDaemon Pro to create interactive Windows services despite all of the limitations listed above.